Sinyks/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 **How does Serf work ?**

-Serf uses a GOSSIP implémentation.
+Serf uses a GOSSIP implementation.
 It works like this:

 - A lone node can either create a new cluster or join an already existing one.
-- When a new node joins a cluster, it first synchronize with other nodes (annonce et découverte **METTRE EN ANGLAIS**)
+- When a new node joins a cluster, it first synchronize with other nodes (announcement and discovery)
 - It then starts to gossip, to be known in the cluster

 **Alternate solution**